petrosDemetrakopoulos/RNN-Beatles-lyrics-generator/README.md

 vocab = sorted(set(corpus_words))
 ```

 In order to train our model, we need to represent words with numbers.
 So we map a specific number to each unique word of our corpus and vice versa by creating the following lookup tables.
-Then we represent the whole corpus as a list of numbers.
+Then we represent the whole corpus as a list of numbers (`word_as_int`).

 ```python
 print('Corpus length (in words):', len(corpus_words))